 - Critical Reading and other research strategies helps writers identify the exigence (issue) that demands a response, as well as what kinds of research to use.

 - Generate Ideas covers prewriting models (such as brainstorming techniques) that allow students to make interesting connections and develop comprehensive thesis statements.
 These connections and main points will allow a writer to outline their core argument.

 - Drafting introduces students to basic compositional strategies that they must be familiar with before beginning an argument essay.
-This chapter, “Tips for Writing Argument Essays,” offers more details about what kinds of paragraphs to practice in an argument essay, but it assumes the writer is familiar with basic strategies such as coherence and cohesion.
+This current chapter offers more details about what kinds of paragraphs to practice in an argument essay, but it assumes the writer is familiar with basic strategies such as coherence and cohesion.

 Classical structure of an argument essay

 Academic persuasive essays tend to follow what’s known as the “classical” structure, based on techniques that derive from ancient Roman and Medieval rhetoricians.
 John D. Ramage, et. al outline this structure in Writing Arguments: